Usbac/borealis/docs/en/types.md

 Every other value is considered `true` or `1`.

+_The `true` or `false` constants are only referenced in the Borealis documentation when dealing with a boolean context._

 ## Number

 Represents a double.
 The size is platform-dependent, although roughly 14 decimal digits is a common value (64 bit IEEE format).